Skip to content

 export AWS_SESSION_TOKEN="XXXXXXXXX"

-Those credentials must be associated to a user or role with proper permissions to do all checks.
-To make sure, add the following AWS managed policies to the user or role being used:
+The credentials used must be associated with a user or role that has appropriate permissions for security checks.
+Attach the following AWS managed policies to ensure access:

 • arn:aws:iam::aws:policy/SecurityAudit